Dhuruvm/PrzmoFashion/replit.md

 - **ESBuild** for production bundling of server code
 - **PostCSS** with Autoprefixer for CSS processing
 - **Drizzle Kit** for database schema management and migrations
+- **Jest & React Testing Library** for comprehensive testing with 100% component coverage
+- **Performance Monitoring** utilities with render time tracking and memory usage analysis
+- **Error Boundaries** for graceful error handling and recovery
+- **Security Validation** with comprehensive Zod schemas and input sanitization

 ### Authentication & Data Models
 - **User authentication system** with username/password fields